NCIP/gdc-docs/docs/Data_Portal/Users_Guide/gene_expression_clustering.md

 [![Genes as variables](./images/geneexpclust/21-gene-as-var.png)](./images/geneexpclust/21-gene-as-var.png 'Click to see the full image.')

-From the dropdown, select 'Variables' as shown
+From the dropdown, select 'Variables' as shown.

 [![Choosing variables from dropdown](./images/geneexpclust/22-dropdown-var.png)](./images/geneexpclust/22-dropdown-var.png 'Click to see the full image.')